devfort/conch/README.markdown

 ## Installing

-On Linux you'll need to install
+On Linux you'll need to install the packages that are listed in the [Vagrantfile](/Vagrantfile).

-  sudo apt-get install libmagickwand-dev libcaca-dev libncurses5 liblua5.2-dev

 On OS X you'll need to install